semanticdatalayer/SML/sml-reference/metrics.md

 - **Type:** string
 - **Required:** N

-Determines how the AtScale engine behaves when all of the following conditions are true:
+Determines how the semantic engine behaves when all of the following conditions are true:

 - A client queries a model that contains multiple fact datasets.